rfzeg/conveyor_gazebo/README.md

 The "power" can range from 0.0 to 100.0.
 Use 0.0 to stop the conveyor

 Rememeber to unpause the simulation for the conveyor belt to start moving.

-This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0.

 ### Project Extensions
 There are many exciting possible extensions to this project: